-My NEW book, Egyptologists’ Notebooks was published in the UK by Thames and Hudson on 1 October 2020 and is now available via Amazon.co.uk and Blackwells or, if you prefer to buy your books via a local bookshop, via Bookshop.org or Hive.co.uk.
+Egyptologists’ Notebooks was published in the UK by Thames and Hudson on 1 October 2020 and is available via Amazon.co.uk and Blackwells or, if you prefer to buy your books via a local bookshop, via Bookshop.org or Hive.co.uk.
 In the US Notebooks is published by Getty Publications and is available from Amazon.com or from your local bookshop via Bookshop.

 I’m delighted to say that a further English-language edition has also been published in Egypt, with French, Spanish and Italian editions also now available (click the links for further details).
 A Chinese edition is also on the way – I’ll post details when I have them.

-I’ll be giving a series of online lectures on the various themes covered in the book during autumn 2020 – further details area available on this page.
+I gave a series of online lectures on the various themes covered in the book during autumn 2020 which you can now watch via YouTube and here: